koszeggy/KGySoft.CoreLibraries/README.md

     PM> Install-Package KGySoft.CoreLibraries

+Alternatively, you can download the binaries as a .zip file attached to the [releases](https://github.com/koszeggy/KGySoft.CoreLibraries/releases).

 ### Download Demo App:

 [KGySoft.ComponentModelDemo](https://github.com/koszeggy/KGySoft.ComponentModelDemo) is a desktop application, which focuses mainly on the features of the [KGySoft.ComponentModel](http://docs.kgysoft.net/corelibraries/?topic=html/N_KGySoft_ComponentModel.htm) namespace of KGy SOFT Core Libraries (see also the [business objects](#business-objects) and [command binding](#command-binding) examples below).
 Furthermore, it also provides some useful code samples for using the KGy SOFT Core Libraries in WPF and Windows Forms applications.